Taylor Goldsmith: Session work, songwriting, and producing

 Apart from his primary projects, Goldsmith has also done work as a session musician.
 He has performed on albums by Jackson Browne, John Fogerty, Dave Rawlings, Mandy Moore, The Waterboys, and Sara Watkins, among others.

 Goldsmith has also written and co-written songs for other bands, including songs on his wife Mandy Moore's album Silver Landings (2020), and then contributed to In Real Life (2022).

-He has also contributed to Conor Oberst's Salutations, Brandon Flowers' The Desired Effect, and Robert Ellis' The Lights from the Chemical Plant.
+He has also contributed to Conor Oberst's Salutations, Brandon Flowers' The Desired Effect and Thrasher, and Robert Ellis' The Lights from the Chemical Plant.

 In 2013, Goldsmith produced his first record, Dad Country by Jonny Fritz.

 Personal life

 In 2015, Goldsmith began dating singer-songwriter and actress Mandy Moore.
 They became engaged in late 2017 and were married in Los Angeles on November 18, 2018.
 On February 12, 2021, Moore gave birth to their first child, a boy.
 On October 20, 2022, Moore gave birth to their second son.
 On May 31, 2024, the couple announced they were expecting their third child, a daughter, who was born in September 2024.